usnistgov/iheos-toolkit2/toolkitOnDocker/Windows 10/install/readme.txt

 External Cache
 Toolkit on Docker for Windows makes use of the built-in Docker Volume feature since there may be a firewall issue which prevents File Sharing for the purpose of mapping an External Cache folder on the C:\ drive.
 Special instructions (Footnote 2) are needed for Windows users to make a copy/snapshot of the External Cache so that it is viewable from the Windows Explorer and to troubleshoot using Toolkit user data components such as the Test Log Cache.
 (Footnote 2.)

+If you wish to reset a given Toolkit container's External Cache, with the intention to remove all user data and to have a clean start, see Footnote 3.

 Toolkit.properties
 In the case of an upgrade, the toolkit.properties file must be manually backed up to prevent custom settings from being lost from an upgrade.
-(Footnote 3.)
+(Footnote 4.)

 Footnotes